andrelohmann/ansible-role-root_colored_prompt/vagrant/README.md

 vagrant up
 ```

-The vagrant role will be applied automatically during the vagrant up process.
+The ansible role will be applied automatically during the vagrant up process.

 ### Test with molecule from inside vagrant